flavienbwk/book-devops/eng/README.md

 In a work environment that overlooks psychological safety, collaborators:

-- Keep their concerns or ideas to themselves
+- Keep their concerns or ideas to themselves ;
-- Fear appearing incompetent or ignorant
+- Fear appearing incompetent or ignorant ;
-- Are scared of being ridiculed
+- Are scared of being ridiculed.

 As mentioned by Kiran VARMA in her course on SRE culture at Google[^CourseraSRECourse], research[^ATheoryOfBlameResearch] identified two primary drivers fueling the human tendency to blame others: hindsight bias and "discomfort discharge."